Pretoria Teen’s Matric Dance Wish Sparks an Outpouring of Generosity

 Fighting Stage 4 Cancer, Cape Town Dad Runs to Raise Hope for Kids with Cancer

 Aadam Forgan (43), from the Deep South of Cape Town, is preparing to run the Outeniqua Half Marathon on 26 April 2025—while bravely facing stage 4 colorectal cancer.
-Diagnosed in 2023, just months after his sister was also diagnosed with cancer, Aadam has undergone major surgery and grueling chemotherapy sessions.
+Diagnosed in 2023, just months after his sister was also diagnosed with cancer, Aadam has undergone major surgery and gruelling chemotherapy sessions.
 Now holding onto hope for a life-saving liver transplant, he’s channelled his passion for running into something bigger—raising over R31 500 for CHOC (Childhood Cancer Foundation South Africa) through his BackaBuddy campaign, to support children on their own cancer journeys.

 A Journey Through Adversity